zarghamkhandev/Popular-Movies-app/README.md

 # Popular-Movies-app
 A UI to display recent popular movies.
-Animated using Vanilla Javascript.
+Due to some problems, animation is not complete yet.
+Will be added later.
 ![](Capture.PNG)